Joseph Stalin – Soviet leader

 The sword is considered one of the masterpieces of the blacksmith’s craft of the modern era.

-On the 70th anniversary Stalin was presented with three cars from the Czechoslovak workers – Minor, Skoda 1101 and Tatraplan.
+On the 70th anniversary Stalin was presented with three cars by the Czechoslovak workers – Minor, Skoda 1101 and Tatraplan.

 Telephone in the form of the globe was given to Stalin in 1949.
 It was created by workers from Lodz (Poland).